rbbarbosa/Petit/tutorial/p5_semantic_analysis.md

-# Compiler exercises V: Semantic analysis
+# Compiler tutorial V: Semantic analysis

 Semantic analysis is a crucial phase in the compilation process where the meaning and validity of a program's statements and expressions are examined.
 It involves a series of checks and transformations to ensure that the program adheres to the rules and constraints of the programming language.